VitalMetricHub

 Calm, clear wellness math

-Nine free calculators—BMI through macros—with transparent methods and a layout that works on your phone.
+Nine free calculators—BMI through macros—plus a light “No stress” corner.
+Transparent methods and a layout that works on your phone.

 Last medically reviewed: March 2026